tophat/ormar-postgres-extensions/README.md

 ### Fields

-Two native PG fields are provided.
+Three native PG fields are provided.
 The `JSONB` and `UUID` types map to native `JSONB` and `UUID` data types respectively.
+The `Array` type can be used to create an array column.
 Using these in an Ormar model is as simple as importing the fields and using them in the model.

 ```python
 from uuid import UUID